 Do not half-listen to the question!

-It should be the only choice for hot springs enthusiasts to enjoy natural mineral flavor without adding any aroma.
+It should be the only choice for hot spring enthusiasts to enjoy natural mineral flavor without adding any aroma.

 The bathing area consists of seven indoor private pools and an outdoor pool.

 The outdoor pool is located in the beautiful green garden.

 Cool water is added so that water temp is moderately maintained.